Safety-Aware Reinforcement Learning for Control via Risk-Sensitive Action-Value Iteration and Quantile Regression: Background

 In \cref{eq:quantloss}, \(y_j = g_t + \gamma \hat{\theta}_j(\mathbf{x}_{t+1}, \mathbf{u}_{t+1})\) defines the \(\jth\) quantile (of the target action-value distribution) that depends on the system's (agent-environment) transition dynamics and stage cost, with \(j \in \{1, \ldots, N_\tau\}\), \(\numquantiles\) is the prescribed number of quantile fractions, and \(\rho^\kappa_{\tau_n}\) is the asymmetric Huber loss (with parameter \(\kappa\)) corresponding to the uniformly-distributed quantile fraction, \(\tau_n \in (0,1)\) (\(\delta_{w}\) is the Dirac delta function at \(w\in\mathbb{R}\) and \(n = 1, 2, \dots, \numquantiles\)):

-\begin{remark}[Parameters of \(\mathcal{L}_{\text{QR}}\)]: In \cref{eq:quantloss}, \(\hat{\theta}_j\left(\mathbf{x}_{t+1}, \mathbf{u}_{t+1}\right)\) is the estimated future action-value distribution for the next state-control pair (\(\mathbf{x}_{t+1}, \mathbf{u}_{t+1}\)), corresponding to the \(j\)-th quantile fraction.
-This term reflects the predicted distribution of future costs under the current policy.
-The Huber loss function, \(\rho_{\tau_n}^\kappa(m)\) is a loss function that minimizes the action-value distribution approximation error for the \(n\)-th quantile by combining the squared error and absolute error and switching between these errors based on a threshold parameter \(\kappa\), a strategy that makes the Huber loss robust to outliers \citep{dabneyDistributionalReinforcementLearning2017}, which is important for real-world control applications with noisy or uncertain data.
-The Dirac function adjusts the magnitude of the error based on the sign of the desired cost-to-go, $\mathrm{m}$, to differentiate between underestimation and overestimation of the action value distribution. \end{remark}
+\begin{remark}[Parameters of \(\mathcal{L}_{\text{QR}}\)] The Huber loss function, \(\rho_{\tau_n}^\kappa\), in \cref{eq:quantloss} serves to minimize the action-value distribution approximation error for the \(n\)-th quantile by combining the squared and absolute errors and switching between these errors based on a threshold parameter, \(\kappa\).
+This switching strategy makes the Huber loss robust to outliers \cite{dabneyDistributionalReinforcementLearning2017}, which is an important requirement for real-world control applications with noisy or uncertain data.
+The Dirac function adjusts the magnitude of the error based on the sign of the desired cost-to-go (denoted by $\mathrm{m}$) to differentiate between underestimation and overestimation of the action value distribution. \end{remark}